MthsBttgr/raytracer/README.md

 But before we can even view the scene we need a place to view it from: The camera.
 The camera emulates a real world camera, the only major difference being that the virtual camera sends out rays and a real one collects them.
 It is in the camera where we decide all the settings of the picture.
 How big the resolution is, aspect ratio, focus (called defocus_blur in the code), placement, and more.

 ### Defining the camera
+This section might be slightly confusing and maybe a bit all over the place.
+There are a bunch of things we need to simulate a virtual camera, and many of them interact to create other things we need.
+I will use a bunch of terms and do my best to explain them, but it might be hard to follow none the less.

 First of all the camera needs a placement and a point to look at.
 It also needs a rotation, but currently im just saying that it is always horizontal.
 From this information we can generate 3 vectors that we use to define our camera in virtual space.
 ```rust
         // Camera positioning